-Their old enemy, Victor Von Doom/Dr Doom (Julian McMahon) who had supposedly died but was actually in suspended animation, has emerged with ideas of world domination.
-Dr Doom offers Silver Surfer an alliance, but the Silver Surfer refuses.
+Their old enemy, Victor Von Doom/Dr. Doom (Julian McMahon) who was thought to have died, was really only in suspended animation and has awoken with ideas of world domination.
+Dr. Doom manages to make contact with the Silver Surfer offering an alliance, but the Silver Surfer refuses.

-Alarmed by the strange phenomena occurring across the planet, General Hagar (Andre Braugher) asks Reed for assistance.
-The Fantastic Four fail in their attempts to track down the Silver Surfer, so General Hagar insists that they work together with Dr Doom.
-With assistance from Doom and the Fantastic Four, General Hagar’s army manages to disarm and capture the Silver Surfer whom they then imprison and torture.
+Alarmed by the strange phenomena occurring across the planet General Hagar (Andre Braugher) approaches Reed for assistance.
+After the Fantastic Four fail in their attempts to track down the Silver Surfer, General Hagar insists that they work together with Dr. Doom.
+With Doom and the Fantastic Four’s assistance, General Hagar’s army manages to disarm and capture the Silver Surfer whom they then imprison and torture.

 Sue Storm discovers that the Silver Surfer is an unwilling servant of a world-devouring entity known as Galactus, and that only the Silver Surfer has the power to stop Galactus.
-At this poin, Dr Doom reveals his true colours by killing General Hagar and stealing the Silver Surfer’s board (his source of power).
-Doom believes the board will give him the power needed to rule the planet.
+It is at this point that Dr. Doom reveals his true colours by killing General Hagar and stealing the Silver Surfer’s board (the Surfer’s source of power), which Doom believes will gives him the power needed to rule the planet.

 Fantastic Four: Rise of the Silver Surfer contains stylised comic-book action violence and some slapstick violence.
 There are some scenes depicting more brutal violence and one scene depicting torture.
 Here are some examples of violence.

 - Due to a power failure caused by the Silver Surfer, a helicopter goes out of control, crashing into dozens of wedding guests and endangering their lives.